course-dprep/course-dprep-classroom-fall-2024-team-project-no-vs-code-template-team-project/README.md

 - **ADD TABLE!**

-If there is a need to download the Yelp data set used for this research, the dataset can be downloaded [here](https://drive.google.com/drive/folders/1ioJVCsr5pJ5tAa2dPJ9yxIvL6rYmDSl1?usp=sharing) (yelp_academic_dataset_business.csv)
+If there is a need to download the Yelp dataset used for this research, the dataset can be downloaded [here](https://drive.google.com/drive/folders/1ioJVCsr5pJ5tAa2dPJ9yxIvL6rYmDSl1?usp=sharing) (yelp_academic_dataset_business.csv)

 ## Research Method
 In order to analyse the influence of specific business attributes on consumer ratings on Yelp, we will conduct a linear regression model.
 Firstly, we will recode the variable 'attribute' into separate dummy variables for each attribute, indicating whether each business possesses that attributes or not (1 if possessed, 0 if not).
 Then we will design our linear regression by regressing the dependent variable 'stars' on all these previously created attribute dummy variables to find the relative impact of each attribute on the consumer ratings.